Import MBOX to Exchange and Exchange Online

 Step 3.
 Return to Thunderbird main screen, right-click on “your account” and create a new folder specifically for your imported emails.

 Step 4.
-Right-click on the folder you made, take the mouse over “ImportExportTools NG,” and choose to import MBOX files.
+Right-click on the folder you made, take the mouse over “ImportExportTools NG,” and choose to import MBOX files to Exchange.

 Step 5.
 Browse for MBOX files, select, and import.